Adamskoullos/vuetify-cheatsheet/lists.md

 ## v-list-item

-The `v-list-item` tags wrap all elements for each list item and can have the prop: `teo-line` or `three-line` to style the item over a number of lines.
+The `v-list-item` tags wrap all elements for each list item and can have the prop: `two-line` or `three-line` to style the item over a number of lines.
 The prop `link` can be added to turn the item into a link.

 The below example shows a nice combination of `v-list-item` components within a card (not shown):